2024-2025 Academic Year

 Some ENGL 4000 level courses have specific prerequisites stated in the appropriate calendar entry.
 Otherwise, the following general rules apply:

-• Students are advised to complete ENGL 2201 and ENGL 2202 before taking 3000- or 4000-level ENGL courses.
+- Students enrolled in the major, combined major, combined major with honours, and honours are advised to complete ENGL 2201 and ENGL 2202 before taking 3000- or 4000-level ENGL courses (this recommendation does not apply to students enrolled in the concentration or minor).
 No one should attempt a 4000-level ENGL course without having completed 1.0 unit of ENGL at the 2000 level or above.

 The Department of English does not accept Challenge for Credit.